Take risks

 How to switch your mindset

-Recognize your fears, it's okay to worry, don't let it stop you.
-Take action to overcome!
+Think of risk as your key to escape the bubble and discover new possibilities.
+Consider the rewards of doing something and the satisfaction of accomplishment.
+Recognize and acknowledge your fears, it's okay to worry, don't let that stop you.
+Take action and overcome!
 Never let fear stop you.

-Learn about what you want you do.
+Learn about what you want to do.
 Research what other people have done or said about the same action you are about to take.
 Think of it as a script you can practice to feel prepared.
 Having a plan gives you directions, a map to follow to your destination.
 This will greatly increase your chances of success.
 Focus on what you can control and identify what remains unknown.
 Then take a deep breath and look ahead with confidence.

 Ideas to build up your confidence